Type: Strauss-type double-leaf bascule

-This 1926 structure is located on one of the longest and busiest streets in the Portland area.
+The Burnside Bridge, built in 1926, is located on one of the longest and busiest streets in the Portland area.
 The five-lane Burnside is a direct connection between downtown Portland, Beaverton to the west and Gresham to the east.
-Last year, about 40,000 vehicles a day use it, along with about 2,000 pedestrians and bicyclists each day.
+About 45,000 vehicles a day use it, along with about 2,000 pedestrians and 4,000 bicyclists each day.
 In 2019, more than 7,000 people travelled across the bridge each weekday by TriMet bus.

 In addition to its important daily work load, Burnside plays a key role during emergencies.
-Burnside Street and bridge are designated as an official emergency transportation route.
-The bridge, as part of this "lifeline corridor," is the one non-freeway river crossing designated for use in an emergency.
+Burnside Street and Bridge are designated as an official emergency transportation route.
+The bridge, as part of this regional lifeline, is the one non-freeway river crossing designated for use in an emergency.
 It is the only county bridge to receive a seismic retrofit to reduce damage from an earthquake.

 The three-span Burnside is a historically significant structure.
-It is the only Willamette River bridge in Portland designed with the help of an architect, a result of the early 20th century City Beautiful Movement that called for adding architectural ornamentation to engineering designs.
+It was the first Willamette River bridge in Portland designed with the help of an architect, a result of the early 20th century City Beautiful Movement that called for adding architectural ornamentation to engineering designs.
 The bridge's distinctive Italian Renaissance towers reflect the trend.
-Burnside is eligible for the National Register of Historic Places and protected by preservation laws.
+Burnside is eligible for the National Register of Historic Places.
 Originally designed by the firm of Hedrick and Kremers, Burnside was completed by Gustav Lindenthal (1850-1935).
-Burnside's opening mechanism, or bascule, was designed by Joseph Strauss (1870-1938), whose Golden Gate suspension bridge would open 11 years after Burnside.
+Burnside's drawbridge opening mechanism, or bascule, was designed by Joseph Strauss (1870-1938), whose Golden Gate suspension bridge would open 11 years after Burnside.

 Only minor modifications have been made to the bridge since its construction.
-Electric street car rails were removed in the late 1940’s, lighting and traffic control devices were updated in the late 1950’s, automobile traffic gates were installed in 1971 and the bascule pier fenders were replaced in 1983.
+Electric streetcar service across the bridge ended in the late 1940’s, lighting and traffic control devices were updated in the late 1950’s, automobile traffic gates were installed in 1971 and the bascule pier fenders on the upstream side were replaced in 1983.
 Several deck resurfacing projects and expansion joint repairs have also taken place.